Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

-Founded by the italian-born Ettore Bugatti in 1909, Bugatti is originally a French automaker that is famous for the best supercars in the world.
+Founded by the Italian-born Ettore Bugatti in 1909, Bugatti is originally a French automaker that is famous for producing the world’s best supercars.
 Bugatti gained fame in the automotive industry mainly because of its race cars which bagged several victories.
 In particular, the Type 35 Grand Prix cars, Type 55 sports car, Type 41 Royalle and the Type 57 Atlantic were all big names in their heyday.
 Following the passing of Bugatti and later on his son, the company struggled financially.
 However, Bugatti survived to manufacture some of the best supercars that the world has ever seen.
 Today, Bugatti is owned by the German automaker, Volkswagen Group.
-The following are top 3 Bugattis in the world.
+The following are top three Bugattis in the world.

-The Bugatti Veyron 16.4 Grand Sport Vitesse is not just the fastest car in the world but also the most expensive convertible.
+The Bugatti Veyron 16.4 Grand Sport Vitesse is not just the fastest car in the world, but is also the most expensive convertible.
 Just like the Super Sport model of the Veyron, the Grand Sport Vitesse is powered by the quad-turbocharged 8.0L W16 engine.
-The top speed of this machine without a hard top is lowered down to just 229 mph from 253 mph with the roof up.
+The top speed of this machine, without a hard top, is lowered down to just 229 mph from 253 mph with the roof up.
 As it lacks a standard roof, the Grand Sport Vitesse comes with adjusted windshields and running lights with two removable tops.
-Since the production of the first Grand Sport Veyron in 2009, Bugatti has released one other version.
-This was the brightly colored Grand Sport version that was debuted during the 2012 Qatar Motor Show and featured a black and yellow theme inside and outside.
+Since the production of the first Grand Sport Veyron in 2009, Bugatti has released one other version: the brightly colored Grand Sport version that debuted during the 2012 Qatar Motor Show and featured a black and yellow theme inside and outside.